 The fear of coronavirus is beginning to grip many nations across the world.
-In Nigeria, the news of possible arrival of another deadly scourge has reached the nooks and cranny of the country.
+The deadly scourge has arrived Nigeria.
 Many people are afraid of what they do not know anything about.
 While the Western world is battling an identified new strain of the virus called the Wuhan Coronavirus, many in developing nations, including Nigeria are basically sure that the disease is deadly; aside that, they know nothing else about it.
-The new Chinese coronavirus, which has been referred to as the cousin of the SARS virus, has infected hundreds since the outbreak began in Wuhan, China, in December.
+The new Chinese coronavirus, which has been referred to as the cousin of the SARS virus, has infected thousands of peoplehundreds since the outbreak began in Wuhan, China, in December.
 Scientist Leo Poon, who first decoded the virus, thinks it likely started in an animal and spread to humans.
-The virus has been circulating around Wuhan, China, since December 2019, infecting several hundred people and killing at least 17, according to the figures shared by Chinese health officials.
-It has been identified in some other countries, including the U.S. You might even be wondering what your odds of getting sick are.
+The virus has been circulating around Wuhan, China, since December 2019, and has since moved to other parts of the world, infecting thousands and killing at least 2,800 across to globe.
+It has now been identified in over 50 countries.
+You might even be wondering what your odds of getting sick are.
 Well, the situation might not be as severe as it is being painted if you are equipped with the right information.

 Information is very crucial to prevent outbreak of the scourge in any nation.
 This is why you need to read this article to understand the basics about what coronavirus is and how to prevent an outbreak.